Reasons to quit smoking

 - 43 trillion cigarettes have been smoked in the last decade.

 (Sales are now at 5.5 trillion a year)

 - Tobacco is responsible for more than 15% of all male deaths and 7% of female deaths

 - If trends continue, one billion people will die from tobacco use and exposure during the 21st century â€“ one person every six seconds.

 Tobacco Industry Profits Greater Than Ever

-According to The Tobacco Atlas, estimates of revenues from the global tobacco industry likely approach a half trillion U.S. dollars annually.
-In 2010, the combined profits of the six leading tobacco companies was U.S. $35.1 billion, equal to the combined profits of Coca-Cola, Microsoft, and McDonald’s in the same year.
-If Big Tobacco were a country, it would have a gross domestic product (GDP) of countries like Poland, Saudi Arabia, Sweden and Venezuela.
+According to The Tobacco Atlas, estimates of revenues from the global tobacco industry likely approach half a trillion U.S. dollars annually.
+In 2010, the combined profits of the six leading tobacco companies were U.S. $35.1 billion, equal to the combined profits of Coca-Cola, Microsoft, and McDonald’s in the same year.
+If Big Tobacco were a country, it would have the gross domestic product (GDP) of countries like Poland, Saudi Arabia, Sweden and Venezuela.

 The true cost of smoking without considering health reasons.
 The ads are to focus your attention on the price you pay.
 40p each – but the shops are more than happy to sell you them in multiples of 200 a time at £80 or more a carton.